Characteristics of the Clouded Leopard

 There are many conservation efforts to save the clouded leopards.
 The clouded leopard project has 39 different projects being funded in hopes to save the clouded leopards, the following link will provide links to the 39 projects http://www.cloudedleopard.org/about_survival

-To protect clouded leopards and other big cats in Bhutan, WWF and local wildlife authorities are working together to establish anti-poaching units and strengthen anti-poaching law enforcement.
+To protect clouded leopards and other big cats in Bhutan, WWF and local

 In addition to poaching, WWF and its partners are addressing human-wildlife conflict by setting up a compensation fund for local farmers whose livestock is often killed by tigers and leopards.